 To compare and contrast fairgrounds and theme parks.

 To create a paper rollercoaster prototype model, labelling its features.

-To design a virtual theme park with rides, stalls and scenery within a budget.
+To design a virtual theme park with rides, stalls and scenery within a budget on the iPads.

 Journey Across the USA